Your first step is to decide whether you want to get top dollar for your smartphone or if you just want someone else to deal with the hassle for you.

-While the site isn’t terribly pretty, ecommerce-guide.com has a useful article on classified selling.
+The site ecommerce-guide.com has a useful article on classified selling.
 While the tips are specific to Kijiji (since re-badged eBay Classifieds), the information holds for all classified selling.

-If you’d rather not deal with the hassle of selling your phone on your own, there are sites that will buy it from you but will offer you less than you’d get if you did the work yourself.
-These services buy your device for cash and make it super easy to cash in.
+If you’d rather not deal with the hassle of selling your device on your own at all, there are sites that will buy it from you (making it super easy to cash in) but will offer you less than you’d get if you did the work yourself.

-Gazelle.com is a great service that takes all the hassle out of offloading your erstwhile moible.
-All you have to do is tell them what kind of phone you have and what condition it’s in including what accessories (like the all important charger) you have.
-All of these variables are factored in and Gazelle.com will offer you a price based on your answers to a quick questionaire.
+Gazelle.com is a great service that takes all the work out of offloading your erstwhile mobile.
+All you have to do is tell them what kind of phone you have and what condition it’s in, including what accessories (like the all-important charger) you have.
+All of these variables are factored in and Gazelle will offer you a price based on your answers to their quick questionnaire.

-They’ll then send you a pre-paid box which you can use to ship your phone to them.
-A couple of days after receipt, you’ll get your money.
+They’ll then send you a pre-paid shipping box which you'll use to send your phone to them.
+A couple days after receipt, you’ll get your money.

 Lifehacker has several interesting ideas for things you can do with a smartphone that’s reached the end of its usefulness to you but that you’re not quite ready to part with yet.